iwasnevergivenaname/points/README.md

 #### Accounts
 **GET /users/:id/account** - returns an object displaying a users updated points balance.<br>
 **POST /users/:id/add** - returns status code 201 if the transactions in the request body were successfully added to users account.<br>
-**POST /users/:id/spend** - returns an object displaying the points, specified in the request body, taken from each payer with an available balance.<br>
+**POST /users/:id/spend** - returns an object displaying how the points, specified in the request body, taken from each payer with an available balance.<br>

 ## Models
 #### Store